0xZaid10/TheRef/docs/economics.md

 | Join a tournament | Free |
 | Compete on leaderboard | Free |

-Tournaments are funded and run by the TheRef team.
-We absorb all costs during this phase because **mass adoption of gaming communities is our north star**.

 > Revenue is the result of adoption, not the goal.

 ---